DanielStai/passport_auth/README.md

 Handlebars is used as the templating engine to serve the log in page

-You can view the live app here
+You can view the live app here: https://passportauth-production.up.railway.app/